CIS192/website/src/pages/flask/index.md

 	with open('db.json', 'r') as db_read:
 		answers = json.load(db_read)
 	if question in answers:
+		# Make sure to also import render_template from flask in the imports above!
 		return render_template("answer.html", question=question, answer=answers[question])
 	else:
 		return jsonify({"status": 404, "message": "No answer."})